Term of the Moment

 "An" Error

-Could you be a tad more specific.
-Unfortunately, meaningless messages like this are not uncommon, but it is only due to laziness on the part of the developer.
+Could you be a tad more specific?
+Unfortunately, meaningless messages like this are quite common, but it is only due to laziness on the part of the developer.

-All this convoluted Windows message means is "can't install updates because there is no Internet connection."
+All this convoluted Windows message means is "updates cannot be installed because there is no Internet connection."
 However, every now and then, Microsoft leads the pack (see good user interface).

 More Gibberish